OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/vrp/domestic-vrps.md

 ### Payment Order

-The state model for the `domestic-vrps` resource follows the behaviour and definitions for the ISO 20022 PaymentStatusCode code-set.
+The state model for the `domestic-vrps` resource follows the behavior and definitions for the ISO 20022 PaymentStatusCode code-set.

 ![Domestic VRP Status](./images/PaymentStatusLifeCycle.png)